Odd-periodic Grover walk: Summary and discussion

 \section{Summary and discussion}

-In this paper, we try to extract the graphs on which its induced Grover walk is odd-periodic, say odd-periodic graphs.
-By the previous observation, the odd-periodic graphs are included in a family of odd unicycle graphs (see Theorem \ref{odd cycle}).
-However, there are conditions what periodic odd unicycle graph should obey (see Theorems \ref{thm girth}, \ref{deg2}, \ref{main thm1} and \ref{main thm2}).
-These conditions are derived from the characteristic polynomial of the transition matrix defined in subsection 2.3.
-Combining the conditions, we obtain that the periodic odd unicycle graph not being an odd cycle is the one illustrated in Figure \ref{even graph} but the graph is not odd periodic.
+In this paper, we tried to extract the graphs on which the induced Grover walk is odd-periodic, the odd-periodic graphs.
+It was previously observed that the odd-periodic graphs are included in a family of odd unicycle graphs (see Theorem \ref{odd cycle}).
+However, there are conditions that periodic odd unicycle graphs should obey (see Theorems \ref{thm girth}, \ref{deg2}, \ref{main thm1}, and \ref{main thm2}).
+These conditions are derived from the characteristic polynomial of the transition matrix defined in Section 2.3.
+Combining them, we see that the periodic odd unicycle graph illustrated in Figure \ref{even graph} is not an odd cycle, but the graph is not odd periodic.
 Therefore, the periodic odd unicycle graph whose period is odd is an odd cycle.
 In other words, the odd periodic graph is only an odd cycle.

-This paper strongly depends on combinatorial method to compute the coefficients of the characteristic polynomial.
-We now focus on counting a combination of cycles and matchings in the underlying graph to obtain the coefficients.
-Our ultimate aim is to control graph structure by imposing a property of a quantum walk.
-We believe that this paper helps us to reach the purpose.
+This result strongly depends on the combinatorial method used to compute the coefficients of the characteristic polynomial.
+We are currently focusing on counting combinations of cycles and matchings in the underlying graph to obtain the coefficients.
+Our ultimate goal is to control graph structure by utilizing properties of quantum walks.
+We believe that the work detailed in this paper helps us to reach that goal.

-By traversing the above procedure, we perfectly characterize the odd-periodic graphs.
-The characterization of the even-periodic graphs is still open.
-It is one of our next research direction.
+By applying the above procedure, we can perfectly characterize the odd-periodic graphs.
+How to characterize the even-periodic graphs is still an open question, and it is one of our next research directions.